DevLand-Network/devland-backend/README.md

 REFRESH_DURATION=15d
 ```

+> serviceAccountKey.json is a file with the credentials for the GCP service account to access the storage bucket (see [here](https://cloud.google.com/storage/docs/authentication)).

 3. Start the project in dev mode.
 This command will start a development server.
 ```sh
 $ npm run dev